 Public Relations Manager

-November 27, 2023 - Eagle County turned 140 in 2023, and residents are invited to join in the celebration.
+August 30, 2023 - Eagle County turns 140 in 2023, and residents are invited to join in the celebration.
 Eagle County was created by the state assembly on February 11, 1883, and named for the Eagle River.
 The county is celebrating with a "Then and Now" photo exhibit, a historical speaker series, and many more exciting events.

-The 140th Anniversary celebration speaker series continues on Wednesday, November 29 at 5:30 p.m. at Colorado Mountain College in the auditorium, featuring railroad historian Lauren Giebler.
+The 140th Anniversary celebration speaker series continues on Wednesday, September 6 at 5:30 p.m. at Colorado Mountain College in the auditorium, featuring historian Randi Sameulson-Brown.

 Time: 5:30 - 6:30 p.m.